Explosion247/milestone-project-1/README.md

 ### Colours

-For the Colours of this website, i have used two basic colours, white and jet.
-As this website contains alot of images, they provide a range of colours for the website.
+For the colours of this website, i have used two basic colours, white and jet.
+As this website contains a lot of images, they provide a range of colours for the website.

 ![colour pallet](assets/images/markdown/colour-pallet.png)

 ### Wireframe

-When designing this website, i used balsamiq to make the a clear structure thats easy to understand.
+When designing this website, i used Balsamiq to make the a clear structure thats easy to understand.

 <br>
 Main page Wireframe: